os-chip-design/chip-design-intro/FAQ.md

 For more information check: https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/403
 ```
 #### Workaround

+Two ways for the workaround:
-Wait for some minutes and retry again!
+ - Wait for some minutes and retry again!
 It just means that people are overloading the GitHub API.
+ - Use the GitHub token to avoid the rate limit.
+You can provide a GitHub token by following the instructions [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token), where you can set the token as an environment variable `export GITHUB_TOKEN="ghp_YOUR_TOKEN_HERE"` and run the command again.

 ## SiliWiz